The National Debt Dilemma

-- The coronavirus pandemic is expected to take the U.S. national debt to levels not seen since World War II.
+- The pandemic has taken the U.S. national debt to levels not seen since the 1940s.

 - The United States is in a unique position because it holds the world’s reserve currency, allowing it to carry debt more cheaply than other countries.

 - Some experts argue that the United States can safely continue to sustain high levels of debt, while others warn that it will eventually have to face the consequences.

 The U.S. national debt is once again raising alarm bells.
 The massive spending in response to the COVID-19 pandemic has taken the budget deficit to levels not seen since World War II.
 This expansion follows years of ballooning debt—totaling nearly $17 trillion in 2019—that will now be even more difficult to reduce.
 Raising the debt ceiling, the legal limit on government borrowing, has become a perennial fight in Congress.